 If you’re dealing with the debts of someone who has died, it’s important to follow the right process.
 If you don’t, you could be held liable for their debts.
 You're not automatically liable for the debts of someone who has died even if you were their husband, wife or civil partner, or living with them.

-You could be liable for debts linked to the property you shared, for example council tax or water.
+You could be liable for debts linked to the property you shared, for example council tax or a utility bill with both names on the account.
 If you had joint debts, you'll be liable for the full amount.

 Check if your debt is covered by Payment Protection Insurance